The lodge

 Highway Directions:

-1. From Radium, turn North towards Golden, drive 18.5km.
-Just after blue and white highway sign for Luxor Corrals, turn East (Right) onto the Kindersley-Pinnacle Forest Service Road.
+- From Radium, turn North towards Golden, drive 18.5km.
+Just before the Spur Valley bridge, turn East (Right) onto the Kindersley-Pinnacle Forest Service Road.

-2. From Golden, travel South 85 km.
-Cross Spur Valley on the highway bridge, drive 500 m and turn East (Left) onto the Kindersley-Pinnacle Forest Service Road.
+- From Golden, travel South towards Radium 85 km.
+Cross the bridge over Spur Valley, drive 500 m and turn East (Left) onto the Kindersley-Pinnacle Forest Service Road.

-• From here, follow the main road all the way to the Diana Lake trailhead.
+- From here, follow the main road all the way to the Diana Lake trailhead (at 24 km).
 Do not turn onto any marked Branch Roads.
 Do not cross Pinnacle Creek.
 There are 3 Diana Lake trail signs along the way.

 Forest Service Roads can have extremely marginal conditions.
 Please check these publications from the Ministry of Forests, Lands, and Natural Resource Operations on FSR safety.
 Vehicles with moderately high clearance are recommended

 The Diana Lake Trail is classified as a Hiking and Horse trail.
 Recreation Sites and Trails BC has posted sign posts at the trailhead stating that NO vehicles are allowed on the trail, including bicycles.
-Trail directions from trailhead (approx 4900 ft elevation).
+Trail directions from trailhead (which is at approx 4900 ft or 1500 m elevation).

-Follow trail over aluminium foot bridge to the inactive logging road.
+Follow trail over aluminum foot bridge to the inactive logging road.

-2. Trail leaves the road at the Diana Lake information sign, and climbs to the right, marked with orange flagging and stone cairn.
+- Trail leaves the road at the Diana Lake information sign, and climbs to the right, marked with a small kiosk sign, orange flagging & stone cairn.